-Signed for and behalf of the University of Queensland

-Signature

-Title:

-Address: The University of Queensland St Lucia QLD 4072

-St Eucla QLD 4072

-In the pres sence of:

-Signature

-Print Name:

-Signed fo or and behalf of the National Tertiary Education Union

-Signature

-Title:

-Address: National Tertiary Education Union

-120 Clarendon Street

-South Melbourne Vic 3205

-In the pres sence of:

-Signature

-Print Name:
+Signed for and behalf of the University of Queensland Signature...
+Professor Deborah Terry AO Title: Address: The University of Queensland St Lucia QLD 4072 In the presence of: Signature Print Sarah Thomas Name:..
+Signed for and behalf of the National Tertiary Education Union Signature Dr Damien Cahill Title:....
+General Secretary Address: National Tertiary Education Union 120 Clarendon Street South Melbourne Vic 3205 In the presence of: Veer Signature.....
+Print Renee Veal